pop161516/CCS_blog/posts/07-assignment-one.md

 Really quickly I whipped up a model.
 I wanted to stay low polly hopfully achiving the nostalgic and cute register.

-*Innicialy I exported it with material files link but fixed that up later.
+Innicialy I exported it with material files link but fixed that up later.*

 As you can see, in the blender viewport there was no conections between the frames back legs but there was some sort of error when I viewed it in p5 and on my desktop.
 I didn't bother fixing this up, I though aslong as the normals pointed in the right direction textureing would function fine and it sort of looks intentional 🧐

 ![blender bike model](/Images/w3/assignment/blenderBikeModel.png)

-<h2 style="color:CornflowerBlue;">Loading models and working out orbitcControle</h2>
+<h2 style="color:CornflowerBlue;">Loading models and working out orbitControle</h2>

 Next I started loading the models into my sketch.
-I immidiatly realised it would take a few lines that hoepfuly I could optimise later but for now they were just going to have to take up the space.
+I immidiatly realised it would take a few lines that hoepfuly I could optimise later but for now they were just going to have to take up the space.**

 Then when I called the model(variable name) syntax I noticed the models didn't show up.
 I assumed this was becuause the scale was off so I looked into the p5 resources page which explained I could use a second perameter and dictate "true" to normalise the model scale.
 Then all I needed to do was push() and pop() each model instance to scale and translate them to model the bike.
 I could have exported one model but then I coulsn't textue differant parts differant colours or spin the wheels.

 Another annoying feature was seeing all the edges of the model.
-Dispite being low-poly there were plenty of edges that were very distracting but I assumed that setting noStroke() would remove the edges, whitch it did.
+Dispite being low-poly there were plenty of edges that were very distracting but I assumed that setting noStroke() would remove the edges, which it did.

-To rotate and zoom the model I used the orbitControle() syntax but quickly realised if I added any squares abd text for UI later that would also be efected.
+To rotate and zoom the model I used the orbitControle() syntax but quickly realised if I added any squares abd text for UI later that would also be affected.
 If I push()'ed the orbitControle into a scope that only the bike was in it meant the velocity of the bike didn't remain.

 <p style="text-align:center;">
 <iframe src="https://editor.p5js.org/POP161516/full/poHV1tn8i" width="500" height="500"></iframe>